nymea/nymea-docs/src/pages/documentation/developers/integrations/building-testing.md

 ### Manual compilation

 If QtCreator is not used, the plugin can be compiled manually on the command line.
 It is recommended to create a new build directory instead of directly building in the source directory.
 For example as a subdirectory named `builddir` in the source directory.
-From there it is requried to run `qmake` and `make`:
+From there it is required to run `qmake` and `make`:

 ```bash
 $ cd /path/to/plugin/source